-The Institutional Review Board (IRB) is chaired by the Chief Academic Officer or a program director and consists of members both internal and external to the institution.
+The Institutional Review Board (IRB) consists of members both internal and external to the institution.
 The purpose of the IRB is to review research involving human subjects conducted by Future Generations University, so that it is compliant with standards set by the Office of Human Research Protection of the U.S. Department of Health and Human Services.